phillipclarke29/thermoexpress/README.md

 ###  Getting Started

-Run the server using node app.js at root - thermostat is at localhost:3000
+Run the server using node app.js at root - thermostat is at localhost:3000 or by going to https://stark-everglades-2999.herokuapp.com/

 Jasmine tests can be run from the command line at root using open SpecRunner.html